BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 5

 Which of the following is a type of programming logic with only two values, "true" or "false", and is used in both branching and looping programming logic?
-1 point

 - [ ] Branching statements
 - [ ] “if-then-else” statement